 Even though they may be similar, every online retail store wishing to grow its business must be aware of the few distinguishing aspects between web push notifications and app push notifications.

 Users will receive web push notifications only on their desktops or laptops after opting in.
-At the same time, app push notifications will be received by users when they have downloaded your app on their smart devices.
+At the same time, in-app push notifications will be received by users when they have downloaded your app on their smart devices.

 Web Push Notifications